The PhDs themselves are aligned with the 4 main themes that NERC announced in their call, namely:

 - Environmental Impact and Regulation - Reducing the environmental impact of oil and gas extraction is a key priority for the Oil and Gas sector.
 Improvements in the scientific understanding and technology used during hydrocarbon resource extraction will result in lower levels of environmental impact and will directly influence UK oil and gas industry regulations.

 Whilst the programme is geared towards PhD research, the partnership has a graduate training academy embedded within the 4-year PhD programme.
-The training academy will address all the main areas of Oil & Gas research so that the individual PhD projects can be contextualized and their relevance in the greater setting of energy demand and environmental responsibility can be stressed.
+The training academy addresses all the main areas of Oil & Gas research so that the individual PhD projects can be contextualized and their relevance in the greater setting of energy demand and environmental responsibility can be stressed.